Get insider access

 7.2 Mixed Usage

 The TCL Q5 is a decent TV for mixed usage.
-Due to its incredibly low input lag, there is no discernible delay between your actions and what is happening on screen, so it's best suited for gaming and as a PC monitor.
-The TV's contrast is adequate, but since it lacks a local dimming feature to further improve it, blacks aren't dark and inky, so it's not well suited for dark room usage.
-On top of that, its HDR brightness is only decent, so bright highlights don't pop like they should with HDR content.
-On the other hand, its SDR brightness is very good, and this TV has decent enough reflection handling to use in a bright room.
-Unfortunately, the TV has a narrow viewing angle, so it's not a good choice to use in a group setting, as anyone not seated directly in front of the screen will be looking at a degraded image.
+The TV's contrast is adequate, and its HDR brightness is only decent, so it's not very good for dark room usage or for watching HDR content.
+On the other hand, its SDR brightness is very good, and it has decent enough reflection handling to use in a bright room.
+Unfortunately, the TV has a narrow viewing angle, so it's not a good choice to use in a group setting.
+However, it does have some modern gaming features like 1080p/1440p @ 120Hz and VRR, so it's a good cheap option for gamers.

 Pros